Module 3 of 10

 You don't need more than this to start.
 As you use Claude Code more, you'll naturally discover preferences you want to add.
 The file grows with you.

-You can create it with any text editor — Notes, TextEdit, VS Code, whatever you have.
+If you run the one-shot setup prompt (covered in Module 4), this file is created for you automatically.
+If you want to create it manually, any text editor works — Notes, TextEdit, VS Code, whatever you have.
 Save it, and Claude Code will automatically read it next time it starts.

 Why this matters for tokens